Times have changed and contraception, even emergency contraception (also known as "The Morning-After-Pill") are now widely available in Ireland.

 Today you will find contraceptives on sale all over Ireland.

-Oral contraceptives and contraceptive patches are available by prescription only, through pharmacies (note that some, albeit very few, doctors may not give that non-Catholic prescription on principle - contact a family planning clinic or women's health center if stuck).
-Condoms are widely available in pharmacies, supermarkets and through vending machines - though the cheapest (yet still reliable) condoms you may find are probably in Lidl, even flavoured ones.
-For all other non-prescription contraceptives talk to a pharmacist.
+Oral contraceptives and contraceptive patches are available by prescription only, through pharmacies.
+There are still a very few number of doctors practicing in Ireland today who won't write that kind of non-Catholic prescription on principle so simply contact a family planning clinic or women's health center if stuck.
+Condoms are widely available in pharmacies, supermarkets and through vending machines - though the cheapest (yet still reliable) condoms you may find are probably in Lidl - a popular discount market.

 One word of warning though - your preferred choice of contraception may not be (widely) available in Ireland.
-Or the prices might be high.
-So it might be a good idea to bring your own.
+Or the prices might be high, so it might be a good idea to bring your own if you have the time and space to plan for that.

 And another thought to bear in mind is the fact that sexually transmitted diseases (STDs) are definitely on the rise in Ireland.
 Any casual sexual encounter comes with a high risk of infection.
-The use of condoms not only as a method of contraception but to prevent the spread of STDs is highly advisable, even if there is no vaginal sex.
-Here fruit-flavoured condoms begin to make sense, too.
+The use of condoms not only as a method of contraception but to prevent the spread of STDs is highly advisable.

 The "Morning-After-Pill" and Other Post-Coital Contraception

-Long regarded as Satan's ultimate challenge to chastity, emergency post-coital contraception is now available in Ireland.
+Long regarded as completely forbidden by the Catholic Church, emergency contraception is now available in Ireland.
 For instance through the Irish Family Planning Association clinics, or even through pharmacies as an over-the-counter product.
-Without involving lengthy interviews and comments on your sexual behavior - so don't (as nobody does) expect the Spanish Inquisition.
+Without involving lengthy interviews and comments on your sexual behavior - so don't hesitate to go into a pharmacy if you need to.

 You might want to check up on how to get medical help in Ireland for the complete picture.

-But generally speaking, your point of contact is the GP you are registered with (or any doctor that'll accept you on short notice), a family planning clinic (which you'd find in larger towns only), or any pharmacist.
+Generally speaking, if you need a prescription of any sort, your point of contact is the GP you are registered with (or any doctor that'll accept you on short notice), a family planning clinic (which you'd find in larger towns only), or any pharmacist.
 They will be able to advise you on the emergency contraception options open to you.

 Options?
-Yes, there are three main options open to anybody wishing to avoid an unplanned pregnancy.
+Yes, there are three main options open to anybody wishing to avoid an unplanned pregnancy while in Ireland.
 These depend on when your last period occurred, and on how time has passed since you had unprotected sex.

 Option 1 - The 3-Day-Pill